RovoMe/ts-edifact/README.md

 <a name="Tracker"></a>
 ### Tracker

 A utility class which validates segment order against a given message structure.
-The constructor accepts a segment table as it's first argument:
+The constructor accepts a segment table as its first argument:

 ```typescript
 new Tracker(table: MessageType[]);